 - JR West Free Wi-Fi

 Major JR railway stations in the service area of JR West, including Kyoto, Osaka, Shin-Osaka, Sannomiya, Okayama, Hiroshima, Hakata, Kanazawa and many more.
-A "guest code" has to be obtained in advance by email or in person at the information center at Kyoto Station or at the Osaka Mitsukoshi Isetan department store.
+A "guest code" has to be obtained in advance by email or in person at the information center at Kyoto Station or Osaka Station City.

 Around a large number of bus stops, subway and train stations, cafes and restaurants in central Kyoto.
 Registration must be done in advance.